liberapay/liberapay.org/README.md

 The proposed bylaws and rules of procedure are in [this pull request] (https://github.com/liberapay/liberapay.org/pull/1).

-As stated in the proposed rules or procedure, all discussions and decisions regarding the organization will happen by exchanging text messages through the Internet.
+As stated in the proposed rules of procedure, all discussions and decisions regarding the organization will happen by exchanging text messages through the Internet.
 I propose that we use GitHub's issues tracker for that, which is essentially the same as using a mailing list, except with a nicer web UI and